A PASSION FOR HELPING EACH OTHER.

-Over 41 locations across the Midwest have been affected by historic, record-breaking flooding, forcing thousands of evacuations, breaching dams and levees, and damaging hundreds of homes.TAKE ACTION!
+Over 41 locations across the Midwest have been affected by historic, record-breaking flooding, forcing thousands of evacuations, breaching dams and levees, and damaging hundreds of homes.GOAL REACHED

-Over a dozen deadly tornadoes ravaged through Alabama and Georgia on March 3rd, 2019 leaving behind a path of catastrophic destruction and power outages affecting thousands across multiple counties.TAKE ACTION!
+Over a dozen deadly tornadoes ravaged through Alabama and Georgia on March 3rd, 2019 leaving behind a path of catastrophic destruction and power outages affecting thousands across multiple counties.GOAL REACHED

 The 3 wildfires spread across California (Camp Fire, Woolsey Fire, & Hill Fire) have scorched over 254,000 acres of land and led to mandatory evacuations of over 250,000 people.GOAL REACHED

 Hurricane Michael was the strongest hurricane on record to hit the Florida Panhandle, with up to 155 mph winds, destructive flooding, and life-threatening storm surges.GOAL REACHED

 Two wildfires burning in Utah County are devastating the land and displacing our people.GOAL REACHED

 Hurricane Florence is one of the strongest strikes on this part of the East Coast on record.GOAL REACHED

 Raging Wildfires across Northern California reduced homes and cars into burnt piles of ash and rubble.GOAL REACHED

 Maria left communities across the island of Puerto Rico in complete ruins and residents struggling to find even the most basic necessities.GOAL REACHED